Internet Accuracy ProjectInternet Accuracy Project

 He also dedicates some of his spare time to a variety of charities.
 Back in the 1990s, General Schwarzkopf joined fellow sporting clay enthusiasts in establishing the Children's Home Sporting Clays Classic (now popularly known as the Schwarzkopf Classic).
 The fundraiser benefits the Children's Home in Tampa, Florida.
 The Children's Home was founded more than a century ago and is dedicated to helping children who are victims of abuse, neglect or abandonment.

-For more information on this American military leader, visit our biographical profile of General Schwarzkopf.
+For source data, or more information about this American military leader, visit our biographical profile of General Schwarzkopf.

 Hobbies of George Takei

-For more information on Star Trek's helmsman, visit our biographical profile of George Takei.
+For source data, or more information about this Star Trek actor, visit our biographical profile of George Takei.